aaaeeeo/League-of-Legends-Analysis/README.md

 Deploy files on cluster:
 `@hdp-m:/home/lee_zuoming/` and `@webserver:/home/lee_zuoming/`
 #### Usage Note
-1. Select all catogories with out filtering has special batch view, thus should be fast.
-But filtering don't.
-In this case, I have put the pressure on front-end visualization lirary which will result select too many catogories on some computers slow.
-2. Region ***Brazil*** don't have any batch view data.
+1. Region ***Brazil*** don't have any batch view data.
 Select it only on region filter to test speed layer.
-3. Drawing options are not optimized.
-So, `Max` and `Radius` may need to be adjusted in order to get a beautiful heatmap.
+2. I have tried to optimize drawing options, but `Max` and `Radius` may still need to be adjusted in order to get a beautiful heatmap.

 ## Data